 Palompon, Leyte – Accessed from Davao by airplane, boat, and van, this area is still in typhoon recovery.
 Seeds of Dignity partners with both people and organizations to provide fishing boats and putputs bicycle taxis for livelihood, and support for the rebuilding of several churches and schools.
-There are now 53 boats, with two more on order, and 20 putputs, and nine on their way.
-By June of 2016 this will provide a form of livelihood for 75 over families.
+There are now 700 boats, with more on order, and 400 putputs.
+By June of 2020 this will provide a form of livelihood for over 165 families.
 A Bible distribution ministry is also present on this island.
-Support includes establishment of a libraries and a computer lab as well as the Compassion building project for the 240+ Compassion children in the GenRev program in partnership with Trinity Faith Baptist Church.
+Support includes establishment of a libraries and a computer lab as well as the Compassion building project for the 300+ Compassion children in the GenRev program in partnership with Trinity Faith Baptist Church.

 Marilog High School of Agriculture and Datu Salumay Elementary – Ministry involves supplying seeds and training by an organic professional for the agricultural school where a Demo Farm has recently started.
 In addition, SOD provides books for a new rural library for the agricultural school.
-A feeding program for 125 students is supported at the school.
-A new reading center ws recently finished with support from SOD.
-At the local elementary, SOD has partnered with Rotary and Biosand Philippines to install a water station.
+A feeding program for 350 students is supported at the school.
+A new reading center was recently finished with support from SOD.
+At the local elementary, SOD partnered with Rotary and Clean Water International Philippines to install a water station.

-Water and sanitation projects in the Marilog area – Seeds of Dignity partners with both BSF Philippines and Rotary International to supply permanent water filters to the residents of this remote mountain area.
-SOD also takes in donations for BSF Philippines from US based donors.
+Water and sanitation projects in the Marilog and Toril areas – Seeds of Dignity partners with both CWI Philippines and Rotary International to supply permanent water filters to the residents of these remote mountain areas.

 Davao School for the Blind – After a four year absence, church services are held here once again.
 Currently there are four organizations that take one Sunday each to lead a service.
 SOD is overseeing this wonderful ministry opportunity.
-In addition, we are providing a stipend for a Christian jujistsu instructor, who is also allowed to lead a small Bible study with the students, and provide an instructor for values education.
+In addition, we are providing a stipend for a Christian jujitsu instructor, who is also allowed to lead a small Bible study with the students, and provide an instructor for values education.
 Also, SOD provides braille paper for the textbooks, assists with transportation and provides food for meals in the form of vegetables and bananas each week.
 NOTE: Due to COVID issues the school is temporarily closed.

 Mini-libraries in rural areas in Mindanao and Leyte – Supplying and supporting small libraries and reading centers with books being provided by donors.
 More than sixty mini-libraries, not including pastoral libraries, are in operation.

-Small Multipurpose Centers in Davao City – We partner with ministries in the Ma’a area to support a small multi-purpose center and an connected outreach ministry.
+Small Multipurpose Centers in Davao City, Aplaya and Padada – We partner with ministries in to support a small multi-purpose centers and an connected outreach ministry.
 SOD provides rent and some operating costs for these centers which serve as ministry hubs in their neighborhoods.

 Medical Outreach – Networking with Care Channels and other organizations to provide medical assistance including dental work to impoverished people.
 These clinics may also include spiritual counseling or discipleship.

 Bible distribution – We have been blessed with funds to distribute Bibles, primarily as part of the typhoon rebuilding projects.
-Our target for this year is 8,000 Bibles to be distributed through established churches.
+So far we have distributed over 6,000 Bibles in local languages this year through established churches that we partner with.

-Scholarship program – SOD has been fortunate to be able to partner with organizations and individuals in order to provide scholarships each year.
-One of these organizations is the Greater Good Foundation.
+Scholarship program – SOD has been fortunate to be able to partner with organizations and individuals in order to provide an average of 100 scholarships each year.
 These scholarships extend to those less fortunate Filipinos entering high school or college.
-Many of the recipients are associated with the Haven of Hope Orphanage and desire to study nursing or education.